MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M10_Controlling_Deployments_using_Release_Gates.md

     > **Note**: The canary environment has 2 tasks which, respectively, publish the package to Azure Web App and enable continuous monitoring of the application after deployment.

 1. On the **All pipelines > PartsUnlimited-CD** pane, ensure that the **Canary Environment** stage is selected.
-In the **Azure subscription** dropdown list, select your Azure subscription and click **Authorize**.
+In the **Azure subscription** dropdown list, select your Azure subscription, shown under **Available Azure Service connections**, and click **Authorize**.
 If prompted, authenticate by using the user account with the Owner role in the Azure subscription.
 1. In the **App Service name** dropdown list, select the name of the **Canary** web app.

     > **Note**: You might need to click the **Refresh** button.